kartoza/sawps/docs/src/developer/guide/templates/pull-request-template.md

 # Pull Request Template
 # Pull Request
 - Push the code on the GitHub.
-- Click on the `Create pull request` button to create a PR.
+- Click on the `Compare & pull request` button to create a PR.
 ## Description

 - Describe the purpose and context of the changes made in this PR.